mcp-lens/mcp-lens/README.md

 Search for "MCP Lens" in the VS Code Extensions marketplace and click Install.

+## Support

+**Current Version (v1.0):**
+- ✅ **Visual Studio Code**: Fully supported
+- 🔜 **Other IDEs**: Support for additional IDEs will be released based on community adoption and feedback

+We're committed to expanding IDE support in future releases.
+If you'd like to see MCP Lens in your favorite IDE, please [let us know](https://github.com/mcp-lens/mcp-lens/issues/new?template=feature_request.yml)!

 ## Contributing

 Contributions are welcome!
 We appreciate bug reports, feature requests, and pull requests.